Free Cash Flow Example Calculation: A Complete Guide

 Example 2: A Manufacturing Company

-Consider a well-established manufacturing company that aims to evaluate its financial flexibility for potential mergers and acquisitions.
-The company has the following figures:
+Now, let’s examine a well-established manufacturing company that is evaluating its capacity to invest in mergers and acquisitions.
+The company reports:

 • Operating Cash Flow: $2,000,000